|

 Island malt bottled at above average strength with

 a comforting smooth afterglow.
+Strength: 45.8% ABV

 Appearance: Brilliant

+gold.
 Nose: Peat-smoke

 with sea-water saltiness, the liquor of fresh oysters,

+a citrus sweetness.
+Body: Full.
 Palate: A rich dried-fruit

 sweetness with clouds of smoke and strong barley-malt